zelisinho/anypoint-examples/addition-using-javascript-transformer/README.md

 The following steps outline the process to build this application.

-1. Drop an HTTP Connector to the flow.
+1. 1.
+Drop an HTTP Connector to the flow.
+2. Click on the plus sign next to the Connector Configuration field.
+A dialogue for creating HTTP Listener Configuration will be displayed.
+Fill in:

+		Host 	localhost
+		Port 	8081
+   Click Ok button.
+2. Set *Path* attribute to */* value and *Allowed methods* to *POST* value.
 2. Add a Byte Array to String transformer.
 3. Add a Javascript transformer with the following script: